BOTANICAL REFERENCE

 (Tanacetum parthenium)

-Treat migraine headaches, arthritis, and painful and heavy menstruation/digestive problems.
+Fever management; Treat migraine headaches, arthritis, and painful and heavy menstruation/digestive problems.
+Anti-inflammatory

 Frankincense